Trump claim raises eyebrows: NKorea no longer a nuke threat? | New Country 923

 “Just landed – a long trip, but everybody can now feel much safer than the day I took office,” Trump tweeted early Wednesday.
 “There is no longer a Nuclear Threat from North Korea.
 Meeting with Kim Jong Un was an interesting and very positive experience.
 North Korea has great potential for the future!”

 He bristled at questions from reporters about the vague wording of the statement where North Korea “commits to work toward complete denuclearization of the Korean Peninsula” — a promise it has made several times before in the past 25 years and reneged on.
-Pompeo said Kim understands that “there will be in-depth verification” in any deal with the U.S.

-“We have big teams ready to go,” including experts from the U.S. and other partners around the world, Pompeo said.
-“We’re prepared to execute this once we’re in a position that we can actually get to a place where we can do it.”
+Although Trump before the summit had insisted on “complete, verifiable and irreversible” denuclearization, the deal he signed with Kim made no mention of those last two conditions.

+Irrelevant, Pompeo argued Thursday in Seoul, noting that because the deal makes reference to a previous agreement that did include verification, it automatically “incorporates” verification without having to state it outright.

+On Thursday, the rival Koreas held rare high-level military talks to discuss reducing tensions across their heavily fortified border.
+It’s possible North Korean officials will seek a firm commitment from the South on stopping its military drills with the United States.

 While Trump was facing questions at home and among allies about whether he gave away too much in return for too little, North Korean state media heralded claims of a victorious meeting with the U.S. president.
 Photos of Kim standing side-by-side with Trump on the world stage were splashed across newspapers.